renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 You should already be part of the Renuo organisation but you may not have permissions to add a project to the organisation.
 That's not a problem, you can configure it anyway and ask wg-operations to transfer it to the organisation afterwards (you have 100 free builds)
-* Create a project here: <https://semaphoreci.com/organizations/renuo/projects/new>
+* Create a project here for the two branches `master` and `develop`: <https://semaphoreci.com/organizations/renuo/projects/new>

 ## Rails specific setup